Skip to content

 Installing Android

-This page will detail the setup of Switchroot Android (Android 11) for the Nintendo Switch.
+This page will detail the required information you need to know about installing Android (Android 15) for the Nintendo Switch.

 Have you partitioned your microSD card?

-This page assumes that you've followed our guide to set up Atmosphère.
-Before starting, your microSD card needs partitions for Android set up via Hekate.
+This page assumes that you've followed our guide to partition your microSD card for an Android setup.
+If you didn't do so yet, please follow this page.

 If you already have Android fully installed, do not follow this guide, as your current installation would be erased.

 An unfortunate bug with clocking on Android 11 results in degraded performance for Erista (v1) units on Android 11.
-Android 10 installation is not covered here, but there is a guide on the Switchroot Wiki.
-However, Android 11 is the currently supported version and uses much more updated drivers.
+Android 10/11 installation is not covered here, but there are guides on the Switchroot Wiki.
+However, Android 15 is the currently supported version of Android which uses much more updated drivers and is updated frequently.

 Requirements: